 This section covers the questions that frequently arise around progress tracking during the Macros Masterclass.

-- 8.9 How can I track stress and recovery?
+- How Can I track Stress and Recovery?

 We suggest targeting a rate of weight loss between 0.5 and 1.0% per week.

-If you have more weight to lose, your initial weight loss rate may be more rapid and slow as you approach your goal weight.
+If you have more weight to lose, your initial weight loss rate may be more rapid but then slow as you approach your goal weight.

 While we often see rapid weight loss in our programs, we don’t suggest most people aim to lose more than 1.0% per week.
 Otherwise, getting enough nutrients like protein can become challenging to prevent muscle loss.
-In addition, you leave yourself open to rebound if you push your body too hard too quickly.
-This can lead to bingeing, and a slowed metabolic rate in the long term.
+In addition, you leave yourself exposed to rebound if you push your body too hard too quickly.

 Because we want people to achieve the best long-term, sustainable results, our primary focus is on improving food quality in terms of macros and micros.
 In turn, food quantity becomes much easier to manage.